-WESTPORT – July 18, 2019 (Revised August 20, 2019)– The members of the Westport Republican Town Committee met Wednesday night to officially endorse Republican candidates for this November’s municipal elections.
+WESTPORT – July 20, 2021 – The members of the Westport Republican Town Committee met Wednesday night to officially endorse Republican candidates for this November’s municipal elections.
 Among those receiving the unanimous endorsement of the Westport Republican Party are:

 Board of Education